Saturday, October 28, 2006

 Photos of Christine's Coffee Shop!

 I was excited to make a trip to Christine's (Rob's sister) coffee shop that is opening at the end of the month.
 Here's the street view of Christine's coffee shop "Grounds for Dessert."
 It's a great location near the main commercial/pedestrian area of Iowa City.
 For those who know Iowa City, it's just down the street from the Sheraton, next door to a large parking structure.
-Christine has done lots of work on the shop!
-Painting (love the colors), ordering equipment and furniture, tiling the floors, etc. It's really a great space-- I was surprised by how large it is.

 And this vibrant blue bathroom is the women's bathroom.
 Christine did a super job painting.